ene-h/Ken3S/src/site/notes/Matchups/Yun.md

 - Red parry shoulder if they like to do 123 xx Shoulder xx Activate
 - (Hard) Red parry 123 > fierce > (genei activation) > strong DP xx Shippu
 - Watch out for dive kick cross-up in the corner (mostly on your wake-up)
+- High connect blocked dive kick into button is usually not real (blue parry)

 > [!danger]- Raw Shippu punish
 > - Far strong